apache/doris/docs/en/administrator-guide/config/be_config.md

 * Default: 3

+### `use_tc_hook`

+* Type: bool
+* Description: Whether to initialize TCmalloc new/delete Hook, MemTracker is currently counted in Hook.
+* Default: true

 ### `mem_tracker_level`

 * Type: int16
 * Description: The level at which MemTracker is displayed on the Web page equal or lower than this level will be displayed on the Web page
   ```
-    RELEASE = 0
+    OVERVIEW = 0
-    DEBUG = 1
+    TASK = 1
+    INSTANCE = 2
+    VERBOSE = 3
   ```
 * Default: 0

 ### `mem_tracker_consume_min_size_bytes`

 * Type: int32
 * Description: The minimum length of TCMalloc Hook when consume/release MemTracker.
 Consume size smaller than this value will continue to accumulate to avoid frequent calls to consume/release of MemTracker.
 Decreasing this value will increase the frequency of consume/release.
 Increasing this value will cause MemTracker statistics to be inaccurate.
-Theoretically, the statistical value of a MemTracker differs from the true value = (mem_tracker_consume_min_size_bytes * the number of BE threads where the MemTracker is located).
+Theoretically, the statistical value of a MemTracker differs from the true value = ( mem_tracker_consume_min_size_bytes * the number of BE threads where the MemTracker is located).
 * Default: 1048576

+### `memory_leak_detection`

+* Type: bool
+* Description: Whether to start memory leak detection, memory leak occurs when MemTracker is considered to be a negative value, but the actual MemTracker records inaccurately will also cause a negative value, so this feature is in the experimental stage.
+* Default: false

 ### `max_segment_num_per_rowset`